nirm03/SublimeLinter-clang/README.md

 |:------|:----------|
 |include_dirs|A list of directories to be added to the header search paths (-I is not needed).|
 |extra_flags|A string with extra flags to pass to clang.
 These should be used carefully, as they may cause linting to fail.|

+## Troubleshooting
+C/C++ linting is not always straightforward.
+A few things to try when there's (almost) no linting information available:
+- Try to compile from the command line, and verify it works.
+- The linter might be missing some header files.
+They can be added with include_dirs.
+- Sometimes clang fails to locate the C++ standard library headers.
+Assuming the compilation works when executed via command line, try to compile with 'clang++ -v'.
+This will display all of the hidden flags clang uses.
+As a last resort, they can all be added as 'extra_flags.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: